vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 For example, if you wanted to create a chatbot that would help people pratice Thai, these are the steps you should follow:

-1. In the conig.js file modify the language code:
+1. In the conig.js file modify the language code:<br>
+   (Use IETF language tags)
    ```
    lang_code = "th-TH";
    ```